 - Learning platforms are here to stay.
 We need to come up with new terms to describe new, exciting innovations in the sector.
 To do so, we have to give them the freedom to flourish.

-If you’d like a demo of Totara Learn or Totara Social, please do get in touch with one of our partners!
-They’d be delighted to show you the power and flexibility open source solutions can offer.
+Get in touch with one of our Partners - they’d be delighted to show you the power and flexibility open source solutions can offer.